15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

 Bicycle Crunch:38-12

-If you are an intermediate level or have outgrown the beginner routine, try the intermediate abs workout routine below.
+If you are at the intermediate level or have outgrown the beginner routine, try the intermediate abs workout routine below.

 ExerciseSetsReps